Synobsys/synobsys.github.io/how-to/static-entity-alternatives.md

 ![Function Const_DefaultPageSize](/how-to/images/Function_Const_DefaultPageSize.png)

-## Json import
+## JSON import

-When you require a record list you can import a json file and convert it to a structure list.
+When you require a record list you can import a JSON file and convert it to a structure list.

 ### Example Weekdays

-We provide a json with the id and the name and of weekdays.
+We provide a JSON with the id and the name and of weekdays.

 ```json
 [